NERDSITU/gdstutorial/README.md

 git clone https://github.com/NERDSITU/gdstutorial
 ```

-2. Run the Docker image: Navigate to the folder with the course materials in a terminal window and run:
+2. In your terminal window, navigate to the folder with the course materials (`gdstutorial`)

+3. Run the Docker image from the terminal:

 ```
 docker run --rm -ti -p 8888:8888 -v ${PWD}:/home/jovyan/work darribas/gds_py:9.0
 ```

+Note that you must first have completed the preparations (see above) to be able to run the Docker image.

-3. You can now run the Jupyter notebooks using either Jupyter in the browser (use the link printed in your terminal window) or with your code editor of choice.
-In VS Code choose 'Select kernel' > 'Existing Jupyter Server' and the server name will appear.
+4. You can now run the Jupyter notebooks using either Jupyter in the browser (use the link printed in your terminal window) or with your code editor of choice.
+If in Visual Studio Code, choose `Select kernel` > `Existing Jupyter Server` and the server name will appear.

 ## 📅 Schedule